-My nine-year-old granddaughter has been in a traditional school setting only once.
-She doesn’t really know what grade she’s in.
-She may not know her multiplication tables or the history of US government right now.
-She may not have any clue what cafeteria food is.
-She may not have any concept of recess, but lives for free play she creates on a daily basis.
+My nine-year-old granddaughter had been in a traditional school setting only once.
+She didn’t really know what grade she was in.
+She may not have known her multiplication tables or the history of US government.
+She didn’t have any clue what cafeteria food was.
+She may not have had any concept of recess, but lived for the free play she created on a daily basis.

-But, this nine-year-old is a published author and illustrator.
-On October 11th, the book “What If It Were Possible” hits bookstores across the nation.
+But, that nine-year-old was a published author and illustrator.
+On June 14th 2016, the book “What If It Were Possible” hits bookstores across the nation.

-This girl didn’t start reading until age seven, and quite honestly, her spelling could still use some major work.
+This girl didn’t start reading until age seven, and quite honestly, her spelling took a lot longer to get a handle on.
 She has many, many things she still needs to learn.
 And…she is a perfect example of delight-led learning leading us down a path we never would have anticipated.

 Ever since she could hold a crayon, she has been hooked on drawing and creating art.
 We have seen her creativity explode with every artistic outlet she’s been exposed to.

 As a highly detailed and analytical child, it would have been easy to box her in to math and science – and focus on the numbers route.
 She loves them both and we’ve definitely explored it all.
 This love for art and creativity – it has done so much for her.
 She’s learned all about perspective – both literal and figurative.
 She’s learned about flexibility and seeing vision and beauty even when things aren’t simply perfect.
 She’s been in an adult art class since she was four, and she’s come so far in her art and understanding of what creativity truly is.

 Her first business was at four, selling muffins, and then she moved to selling drawings, greeting cards, and now, her first published book (she’s come a long way since this and has her own website and RedBubble shop now)!